Briankim254/Basic-PHP-CRUD/README.md

 # PHP CRUD Web Application
 ## Introduction
 This repository showcases a basic CRUD (Create, Read, Update, Delete) web application built using PHP, Apache, and MySQL.
-It serves as a starting point for anyone who is learning PHP for the first time and wants to create a dynamic web application.
+It serves as a starting point for anyone who is learning PHP for the first time and wants to create a dynamic web application.this application takes users data such as name, wmail, number and DOB.
+The application also allows editing and deleting of these records.

 ## Requirements
 - PHP 7.x